Emmanuelle Guyon, the mirror of your emotions

 "Autumn Eglantine" ring with carnelian

-The name of carnelian still sparks debates regarding its origin.
+The name of carnelian is still a subject of debate regarding its origin.

-Some argue that its appellation comes from medieval Latin "corneolus," derived from the Latin "cornum," associated with the "cornelian cherry" due to its resemblance to the translucent fruit.
+Some suggest that its name comes from the Medieval Latin "corneolus," derived from the Latin "cornum," associated with the cherry dogwood tree, due to its resemblance to the translucent fruit.

-Others suggest an origin linked to the Latin "caro" or "carnis," meaning "flesh," in reference to its distinctive color.
+Others propose an origin linked to the Latin "caro" or "carnis," meaning "flesh," in reference to its distinctive color, often perceived as the hue of living flesh.
+The reddish-orange appearance of carnelian also evokes the warmth of blood, further reinforcing this symbolism.

-Although sometimes referred to as Sardonyx, it is worth noting that the latter differs slightly from carnelian, notably with a darker shade, although the distinction is subtle.
+Although sometimes referred to as the Sadoine stone, it should be noted that the latter differs slightly from carnelian, primarily by having a darker shade, though the distinction is subtle.
+The Sadoine stone, lesser-known, is often considered a historical variant of carnelian, with local legends placing it at the heart of ancient rituals.

 Stories, beliefs and legends about the carnelian